Resources - Playbooks

 A total of 1,576 Amazon customers participated in the survey during 2017.
 Prime members comprised 65 percent of the respondents, and males and females were evenly split.

-Read on for a taste of some of the survey’s takeaways:
+Read on for a taste of some of the key takeaways or download the survey here.

 The survey shows that there is ample opportunity to attract customers on the Amazon website.
 In fact, 85% of Prime members visit Amazon at least once a week, as do 56% of non-Prime members.

 There’s a significant difference, however, between browsing and purchasing.
 About half the number of Prime members who visit Amazon once a week will wind up purchasing.
 With non-Prime members, just 13% purchase on Amazon at least once a week.

 For third-party sellers, this indicates a huge opportunity for those able to close the gap between browsing and buying.

 2. Your Ratings and Reputation Can Make or Break You.